rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

 ## Introduction

 This document explains all the required steps needed to build and run a [Nextcloud](https://nextcloud.com) instance as a Podman container on Rocky Linux.
-What's more, this entire guide was tested on a Raspberry Pi, so it should be compatible with every Rocky-supported processor architecture.
+What is more, this entire guide was tested on a Raspberry Pi, so it should be compatible with every Rocky-supported processor architecture.

 The procedure is broken down into multiple steps, each with its own shell scripts for automation:

 1. Installing the `podman` and `buildah` packages to manage and build our containers, respectively
-2. Creating a base image which will be repurposed for all of the containers we'll need
+2. Creating a base image that will be repurposed for all of the containers we will need
 3. Creating a `db-tools` container image with the required shell scripts for building and running your MariaDB database
 4. Creating and running MariaDB as a Podman container
 5. Creating and running Nextcloud as a Podman container, using the MariaDB Podman container as backend

-You could run most of the commands in the guide manually, but setting up a few bash scripts will make your life a lot easier, especially when you want to repeat these steps with different settings, variables, or container names.
+You could run most of the commands in the guide manually, but setting up a few bash scripts will make your life much easier, especially when you want to repeat these steps with different settings, variables, or container names.

 !!!
 Note "Note for Beginners:"

-    Podman is tool for managing containers, specifically OCI (Open Containers Initiative) containers.
-It's designed to be pretty much Docker-compatible, in that most if not all of the same commands will work for both tools.
-If "Docker" means nothing to you—or even if you're just curious—you can read more about Podman and how it works on [Podman's own website](https://podman.io).
+    Podman is a tool for managing containers, specifically OCI (Open Containers Initiative) containers.
+It is designed to be pretty much Docker-compatible, in that most if not all of the same commands will work for both tools.
+If "Docker" means nothing to you—or even if you were just curious—you can read more about Podman and how it works on [Podman's own website](https://podman.io).

     `buildah` is a tool that builds Podman container images based on "DockerFiles".

     This guide was designed as an exercise to help people get familiar with running Podman containers in general, and on Rocky Linux specifically.

-## Prerequisites and Assumptions
+## Prerequisites and assumptions

-Here's everything you'll need, or need to know, in order to make this guide work:
+Here is everything you will need, or need to know, to make this guide work:

 * Familiarity with the command line, bash scripts, and editing Linux configuration files.
 * SSH access if working on a remote machine.
 * A command-line based text editor of your choice.
-We'll be using `vi` for this guide.
+We will be using `vi` for this guide.
 * An internet-connected Rocky Linux machine (again, a Raspberry Pi will work nicely).
-* Many of these commands must be run as root, so you'll need a root or sudo-capable user on the machine.
+* Many of these commands must be run as root, so you will need a root or sudo-capable user on the machine.
 * Familiarity with web servers and MariaDB would definitely help.
 * Familiarity with containers and maybe Docker would be a *definite* plus, but is not strictly essential.

 ## Step 01: Install `podman` and `buildah`

-First, make sure your system is up-to-date:
+First, ensure your system is up-to-date:

 ```bash
 dnf update
 ```

-Then you'll want to install the `epel-release` repository for all the extra packages we'll be using.
+Then you will want to install the `epel-release` repository for all the extra packages we will be using.

 ```bash
 dnf -y install epel-release
 ```

-Once that's done, you can update again (which sometimes helps) or just go ahead and install the packages we need:
+Once that is done, you can update again (which sometimes helps) or just go ahead and install the packages we need:

 ```bash
 dnf -y install podman buildah
 ```

-Once they're installed, run `podman --version` and `buildah --version` to make sure everything is working correctly.
+Once they are installed, run `podman --version` and `buildah --version` to ensure everything is working correctly.

-To access Red Hat's registry for downloading container images, you'll need to run:
+To access Red Hat's registry for downloading container images, you will need to run:

 ```bash
 vi /etc/containers/registries.conf
 ```

 Find the section that looks like what you see below.
-If it's commented out, uncomment it.
+If it is commented out, uncomment it.

 ```
 [registries.insecure]